Subject Source: Medical Subject Headings

 Scope and Contents

-Typed case summary, photographs, charts and correspondence relating to female patient from Edinburgh and the Lothians aged 43 at first examination in 1929.
-Conditions mentioned include: acromegaly; eosinophil adenoma; hyperplasia of pituitary gland; and syphilis.
+Typed case summary, notes and charts relating to male from Scotland (outside Edinburgh and the Lothians) aged 62 at first examination in 1956.
+Conditions mentioned include: left carotid thrombosis; weakness; facial weakness; paresis; dysphasia; and hypotension.
 Nonsurgical treatment given.
 Patient discharged.